Understanding the drivers, impacts, and future of fire in natural and managed ecosystems

 Peatlands are being increasingly impacted by wildfire across the northern hemisphere due to a combination of climate change and other anthropogenic disturbances - but how are they affected?
 How quickly do they recover?
 Will they continue to bounce back and provide the same ecosystem services?
 We use a combination of unburned and post-fire field measurements, GIS analyses, and numerical and simulation modelling to answer these questions.

 Wildfires affect people as well as ecosystems.
-Peatlands at the interface of industry, infrastructure, or communities can pose a fire risk and management may be required to limit potential fire behaviour.
+Boreal forests at the interface of industry, infrastructure, or communities can pose a fire risk and management may be required to limit potential fire behaviour.
 Our 200 ha testing ground provides opportunity for field-scale experiments and monitoring.
 In 2018, 10 ha of FireSmart fuel modification treatments were conducted in a black spruce stand and in 2019 an experimental crown fire was conducted on a 3 ha section.
-We’re now focussing on the recovery of these burned and treated areas and what this means for future fire risk.
+We’re now focussing on evaluating the impacts of novel fuel treatments in black spruce stands.

-Fire risk, behaviour, and management in disturbed forests
+Fire risk, behaviour, and management in coniferous forests

 Canada’s forests are shaped by disturbance, with millions of hectares affected by insect outbreak, disease, and fire each year.
 How do the interactions of different disturbances affect wildfire behaviour?
-Will compound disturbances lead to regime shifts or reduced biodiversity?
-What management actions provide the best solutions for ecology, public safety, and the economy?
-These large-scale and complex questions require GIS and remote sensing data analyses coupled with stand-level fire ecology and fire behaviour modelling.
+How does topography and weather impact fire behaviour?
+A new project that utilizes aerial imagery captured from fire management aircraft will provide the first sub-daily fire perimeter data to feed models that can help tell us what’s driving fire behaviour across the landscape.
+Such large-scale and complex challenges require GIS and remote sensing data analyses coupled with stand-level fire ecology and fire behaviour modelling.

 Fire impacts and recovery in novel fuel types